 Spray a cooling rack with non-stick spray and place the individual lemon slices in a single layer, not touching, to dry for 24 hours.
 Note - these never really dry; they stay sticky, but they will firm up after 24 hours.
 Store in an airtight container separated with wax paper.

 Chewy, sweet, and oh so pretty - I used these candied lemon slices to garnish a quick and easy Lemon Mousse.

 Candied Lemon Slices

-Note - the lemon infused sugar syrup can be used to make sorbet, ice tea, etc.
+Note: The lemon infused sugar syrup can also be used to make sorbet, ice tea, etc.